atharv-patil/pathfinder/README.md

 ## Acknowledgments
 - Pune Mahanagar Parivahan Mahamandal Ltd for providing the open transit data.
 - The haversine library for calculating distances between coordinates.

-Please note that this is a simplified README file, and you may need to provide more details, such as installation instructions, usage examples, and additional features, depending on the complexity and requirements of your project.